alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 Quit the server with CTRL-BREAK.
 ```
 16. Navigate to `http://127.0.0.1:8000/model/` in your browser, you should be presented with a `405 error`.
 This indicates that you have successfully reached the django view, but since the view only accepts POST requests there is nothing to actually display.
-17. With the Django server successfully installed and configured, you are now ready to move on to [Hosting Django on IIS](#HostingDjangoIIS)
+17. With the Django server successfully installed and configured, you are now ready to move on to [Hosting KEEP App on IIS](#HostingKEEPAppIIS)

 ### <a id="InstallPytorch">How to Install Pytorch</a>
 For Pytorch installation with CUDA, you will be required to know which model of GPU the machine or server running KEEP has.
 If you are unsure, or do not have a CUDA capable GPU you may skip to step 3.